globelabs/gl-docs/README.md

   **SMS**

-  - Notify URI - Everytime your short code receives a message; this link will receive the data in JSON format.
+  - Notify URI - Everytime your short code receives a message, this link will receive the data in JSON format.

   **Voice**

   - Voice URI - Either in Scripting or WEB API; this contains your code/commands to be accessed.

-  **Note**: The Redirect URI must be on a publicly accessible domain or on a web server, for example; **http://www.example.com/your_code.php** .
-  The platforms expects a 200 response code from the developer's Redirect URI and Notify URI to be valid.

 After creation, your app will have its own **Short Code**.

+### Redirect and Notify URI

+The following are the minimum expectations for your app's Redirect and Notify URI:

+1. Your URIs must be either a publicly accessible domain or web server i.e. no SSL certificate verification required
+2. Your URIs can perform basic HTTP Server functionalities.
+At the minimum, our platform expects a 200 response code from your URIs for every POST/GET request sent.

 ### Opt-in via SMS